 - MiniCircuits ZFDC-20-5 Directional Coupler (~$38 USD)

-MiniCircuits directional couplers can often be found used, but in good condition on Ebay for about half price.
-In our experiments we actually used a MiniCircuits ZFDC-15-5 coupler with SMA connectors, but they have currently all sold out on Ebay.
+MiniCircuits directional couplers can often be found used, but in good condition on eBay for about half price.
+You could also consider using an extremely cheap $2 TV antenna ‘tap’, see this post for more information.
+In our experiments we actually used a MiniCircuits ZFDC-15-5 coupler with SMA connectors, but they have currently all sold out on eBay.
 The ZFDC-20-5 should work just as well however.
 Try and find a directional coupler that works over the frequencies that you are interested in.
 A good video showing use of a directional coupler in a similar experiment and explaining a bit about how one works can be found here.

 Measuring the VSWR of an Antenna Tutorial